geo-python/site/source/lessons/L2/git-basics.rst

 Git status also tells that you are on branch master. **During this course you don't have to worry much about branches**, but it is good to know that master branch is always the default branch.
 A branch is a parallel version of a repository which can be developed separately before merging the changes to the primary version.
 You can read more about branches `here <https://git-scm.com/book/en/v1/Git-Branching-What-a-Branch-Is>`__.

-Adding changes
+Add changes
 ---------------

-**Create an empty markdown-file** `test.md` under the exercise-1 repository.
+**Create an empty markdown-file** named `test.md` under the exercise-1 repository.
 You can either create the file manually (do this if you are using windows!), or in the terminal using the :code:`touch` -command:

 .. code-block:: bash